-We provide data and research to trust and safety professionals, content moderators and public policy makers, helping them get ahead - and stay ahead - of threats such as dangerous misinformation, organized disinformation and hateful content.
+We provide data and research to trust and safety professionals, content moderators and public policy makers, helping them get ahead - and stay ahead - of threats such as dangerous misinformation, hateful content, violent content, violent extremism and dangerous organisations.

 We use a blend of human expertise and machine learning to provide early-warning of the spread of harmful content in multiple languages.
 Our team has developed unique technology which helps editors review large volumes of content in multiple formats, including text, video, audio and images.
 We have developed a particular expertise in the moderation of podcasts.

 We help our clients make more precise and consistent decisions about evolving online threats to real-world safety.
 We do this by focusing on harmful content with the greatest capacity to create violence, abuse or civil unrest, and performing the following tasks: